Pseudo-spin-polarized topological superconductivity in kagome RbV$_3$Sb$_5$: Abstract

 \section{Abstract}

 Kagome superconductors AV$_3$Sb$_5$ (A=K, Rb, Cs) have sparked considerable interest due to the presence of several intertwined symmetry-breaking phases within a single material.
-Recently, hysteresis and reentrant superconductivity were observed experimentally through magnetoresistance measurements in RbV$_{3}$Sb$_{5}$ [Ref.~\cite{wang2024spinpolarized}], providing strong evidence of a spontaneous time-reversal symmetry breaking superconducting state.
-The unconventional magnetic responses, combined with crystalline symmetry, impose strong constraints on the possible pairing symmetries of the superconducting state.
-In this work, we propose that RbV$_3$Sb$_5$ is an odd-parity superconductor characterized by spin-polarized Cooper pairs.
-The hysteresis in magnetoresistance and the reentrant superconductivity can both be explained by the formation and evolution of superconducting domains composed of non-unitary pairing.
-Considering the nodal properties of the kagome superconductor RbV$_{3}$Sb$_{5}$, it is topological and characterized by Majorana zero modes at its boundary, which can be detected through tunneling experiments.
+Interestingly, in a recent experiment, magnetic hysteresis was observed in the superconducting state through magnetoresistance measurements in RbV$_{3}$Sb$_{5}$ [Nature Comm \textbf{17}, 1310 (2026)], providing strong evidence of a spontaneous time-reversal symmetry breaking superconducting state.
+The magnetic hysteresis, combined with crystalline symmetry, imposes strong constraints on the possible pairing symmetries of the superconducting state.
+In this work, we propose that RbV$_3$Sb$_5$ is a nodal topological superconductor with pseudo-spin-polarized Cooper pairs.
+The pseudo-spin-polarized superconducting domains resemble the properties of ferromagnetic domains and induce hysteresis.
+Moreover, the nodal topological superconducting state possesses Majorana flat band modes at the sample boundary, which can be detected by tunneling experiments.